-5. To what extent is electricity imported in your jurisdiction and are there interconnection issues?
+5. To what extent is electricity imported?
+How are any interconnection issues regulated/resolved?

-Approximately 50% of the energy consumed in Turkey is imported and according to the World Bank group, over 60% of Turkey's production relies on imported energy.
+According to the World Bank group, over 60% of Turkey's production relies on imported energy.
 The Turkish government aims to increase energy security by reducing this foreign dependency, focusing on untapped potential in wind, geothermal and hydro generation.